svenruppert/dependencies/README.md

 ## Info
-This project isped with the Vaadin Development Environment that you can find here [https://github.com/vaadin-developer/vaadin-dev-environment-demo-vaadin-testbench](https://github.com/vaadin-developer/vaadin-dev-environment-demo-vaadin-testbench)
+This project is developed with the Vaadin Development Environment that you can find here [https://github.com/vaadin-developer/vaadin-dev-environment-demo-vaadin-testbench](https://github.com/vaadin-developer/vaadin-dev-environment-demo-vaadin-testbench)

 ## core